WE ARE NOW CLOSED TO ALL SUBMISSIONS UNTIL JULY 1

-We are a proud member of CLMP and gladly adhere to their standards of practice.
+Though no longer a member of CLMP, we gladly adhere to their standards of practice.

 Terms of Publication

 By submitting your work to the Eastern Iowa Review, you agree, should your work be accepted, to grant the Eastern Iowa Review exclusive print and electronic rights to your work until the time of print publication, as well as a non-exclusive right to maintain a copy of the published work in the literary journal archives indefinitely, online included; this includes the right to republish your work in anthology form without further remuneration, if any, to you.
 Any subsequent publication should include the credit “originally published in the Eastern Iowa Review.”